PROPERTY WATCH: Divine intervention could turn this €25k old church into a heavenly home

 Borrisokane Church, Old Mill Road, Borrisokane, Tipperary

-This stunning former church located in heart of Borrisokane town is going under the hammer with a seriously low guide price later this month.
+This stunning former church located in heart of Borrisokane town, Co Tipperary is going under the hammer with a seriously low guide price later this month.

 Constructed in 1832 and surrounded by beautiful mature trees, the church was deconsecrated in the 1970s and served more recently as a community resource centre.
 The site runs to 0.7 acres and the building has a footprint of approximately 186.37 sq.m.
 (2006 sq.ft.).